cambridge-ceu/csd3/applications/METAL.md

 ## Installing from source

-We resort to an up-to-date version here -- a notable feature is that the effect/standard error fields allow for more significant digits,
+We resort to an up-to-date version here -- a notable feature is that the effect/standard error fields allow for more decimal places,

 ```bash
 cd /rds/user/$USER/hpc-work